nvieira-mcgill/alala/docs/index.rst

      >>> dec = 7.15
      >>> j_stack.source_select(ra, dec)

 This will return a table containing any source(s) within 1 pixel of the input RA, Dec.
 This radius can be increased via the optional ``radius`` argument.
-If we find the source(s) we care about, we can write this table with
+If we find the source(s) of interest, we can write this table:

 .. code-block:: python